A K-theory spectrum for cobordism cut and paste groups: Introduction

 \item The substantial modification is that we do not require morphisms corresponding to different simplicial directions to come from the same category.
 In our application objects are $n$-dimensional manifolds with boundary, but the three classes of morphisms are of a different nature: two simplicial directions, horizontal ($\hookrightarrow$) and vertical ($\rightarrowtail$), are coming from a particular type of embeddings of manifolds that we refer to as $\SK$-embeddings; the third (depth) simplicial direction ($\rightsquigarrow$) is given by cobordisms between manifolds that are cylindrical on the boundary.
 We moreover have $\SK$-embeddings between the cobordisms as part of the data defining a cube.

-\item We take the topology into account and instead of working with simplicial sets as was done in \cite{CZsquare}, we work with simplicial spaces.
+\item We take the topology into account by means of a fourth simplicial direction, in the spirit of \cite{raptis2017parametrized}.
 As a result of this modification, we obtain a topological version of the cut and paste spectrum of manifolds (for the discrete one see \cite{SKpaper}), which also has $\SK_{n}^{\d}$ as its $\pi_0.$ We denote it by $K^{\square}(\mbar).$ \end{enumerate}